This post may contain affiliate links. Please see my disclosure policy for details.

 Okay, so not a necessity but if you’re going to drown your sorrows – why not with a local alcoholic beverage?!

-A lot of the time booze are part of the culture of the country you’re visiting and it would help to support the local breweries, wineries or distilleries in the area.
+A lot of the time booze is part of the culture of the country you’re visiting and it would help to support the local breweries, wineries or distilleries in the area.

 Plus, it gives you a little dutch courage for that meal alone!

 5. Give no f**ks

 Again, this relates to the confidence rule but I must stress it when eating out alone.
 Who cares.

 If you’re travelling from place to place, you’re most likely NEVER going to see these people again!
 So why not just enjoy it?